Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Experiments

-On the other hand, NGCF achieves the highest accuracy with respect to Recall and NDCG on three datasets; however, its recommendation is the least fair one compared to other models.
-This can be explained as: for the post-processing fair ranking models (FA*IR, FOEIR, and FairRec), they basically re-rank the recommendation list based on the relevance score obtained from the base model to improve the fairness, then original ranking order is disrupted thus leading the accuracy to drop.
-For our Multi-FR, there are multiple constraints on fairness are added into the training objective that may be conflict to the original ranking task.
-However, with respect to Recall@20, NGCF-MultiFR only has a drop of 4.23\%, 1.71\%, and 2.25\% on the three datasets respectively compared to the NGCF model.
-Considering the large magnitude of fairness and diversity improvement, we denote this accuracy drop is relatively little.
+We also observe a conflict between the recommendation accuracy and fairness.
+For instance, NGCF achieves the highest accuracy regarding Recall and NDCG on three datasets; however, its recommendation is the least fair and diverse compared to other models.
+FOEIR, FairRec, and TFROM achieve better fairness by re-ranking the recommendation list based on the relevance scores obtained from the base models; however, the original ranking order is disrupted, leading to the accuracy drop.
+Different from prior post-processing methods that require to obtain the relevance scores between users and items beforehand, our Multi-FR is an in-processing method that ensures both the recommendation accuracy and multi-stakeholder fairness in an end-to-end way.
+Based on the experimental results, Multi-FR can balance the recommendation accuracy and fairness well by largely improving the fairness and diversity with little drop in the accuracy.
+For instance, concerning Recall@20, NGCF-MultiFR only has a drop of 4.23\%, 1.71\%, and 2.23\% on three datasets, respectively, compared to the original NGCF model.
+Considering the large magnitude of fairness and diversity improvements, we denote this accuracy drop is relatively small.